-- Licensing defining the use of content provided by visitors,
+- Licensing defining the use of the content provided by visitors.

-The positive news in this area is the terms are written without any negotiation with the visitors to the website.
+The positive news in this area is your lawyer can draft the terms without the need for negotiations with the visitors to the website.
 This unilateral approach provides you with an opportunity to craft the language in a manner that is as beneficial to your business as possible.
-Taking the time to carefully craft your terms is not only a smart move, but it is also critical to limit the potential of being dragged into lawsuits by users of the website.
+Taking the time to craft your terms carefully is not only a smart move, but it is also critical to limit the potential of being dragged into lawsuits by users of the website.

 Potential Legal Documents

 If there is a more misunderstood legal concept than the disclaimer, I can’t imagine what it is.
 The FTC has even had to issue disclaimer guidelines to clarify things.
 Let’s try to sort this out right now.
 A disclaimer is used to qualify a statement, not excuse it.
 A disclaimer cannot be used to escape liability for making false statements to consumers to generate sales.
 It can only be used to avoid responsibility for true statements that are not typical or do not apply to a particular situation.
 An example can show how this might work.

 I create a weight loss pill.
 I try it on several people.
 Two percent of the test subjects who take it lose a staggering 25 pounds in three weeks.
 The rest lose seven pounds in three weeks.
 I naturally want to emphasize the people who lost 25 pounds in my web content and marketing pieces.
 However, there is a small problem.
 These people only make up two percent of my sample group.
 I will need a disclaimer noting the results are not typical and that a more realistic pace of weight loss is seven pounds in three weeks.